JannikNordmeyer/scaling-app/README.md

 The incidence of the formal contex can be directly manipulated by clicking the cells.
 Objects and attributes can be edited by right-clicking their labels.
 The concept lattice can be drawn via right-clicking the cells of the context, or by using the button on the top left panel.

+Attribute Exploration:
+Attribute Exploration builds a context based on expert knowledge about a subject.
 Attribute exploration can be accessed via the menu bar at the top of the window.
-It requires you to enter a set of starting attributes (comma separated), adn then consecutively either confirm implications or provide counterexamples.
+You will be prompted to enter a set of starting attributes (comma separated).
+The algorithm will they identify possible implications between the object.
+You will be asked to either confirm these implications, or provide a counterexample in form of an object whose attributes contradict the implication.

 Conceptual Scaling:
 Switching to the "Conceptual Scaling" tab at the top of the screen.